-When facing the challenge of replacing an existing HVAC system or installing a new one, you want to be sure that the equipment is installed properly, maintained correctly, and kept in the best operation condition possible.
-A homeowner wants to be assured that the furnace, air conditioner or heat pump is safe to operate, that it’s working efficiently, and that the level of heating and cooling provided is the best the equipment can offer.
+When facing the challenge of replacing an existing HVAC system or installing a new one, you want to ensure that the equipment is installed properly, maintained correctly, and kept in the best operating condition possible.
+A homeowner wants to be assured that the furnace, air conditioner, or heat pump is safe to operate, that it’s working efficiently, and that the level of heating and cooling provided is the best the equipment can offer.

-The best way to ensure all these conditions are met is by hiring an HVAC professional with the knowledge, experience and ability to take care of all aspects of installation, maintenance and repair.
-Hiring an HVAC contractor can seem confusing, even intimidating when facing a competitive field of possibilities.
+The best way to ensure all these conditions are met is by hiring an air conditioning contractor Phoenix with the knowledge, experience, and ability to take care of all aspects of installation, maintenance, and repair.
+However, hiring an HVAC contractor can seem confusing, even intimidating when facing a competitive field of possibilities.
 This brief overview will give you a general outline of what to look for and what to expect when hiring an HVAC contractor.
 Armed with this information, you’ll be able to make a better choice and find the contractor that will provide the best service for your HVAC project.

 Why Hire a Contractor?

-- Licensing and insurance: HVAC professionals must be licensed by your state and are required to be either bonded or carry proper insurance.
-Licensing ensures that the contractor is approved by your state or local agencies and is properly recognized as an HVAC service provider.
-Insurance means that the contractor will be financially responsible for certain problems, errors or other issues such as accidental damage to your home.
+- Licensing and insurance: HVAC professionals must be licensed by your state and are required to be either bonded or carry the proper insurance.
+Licensing ensures that the contractor is approved by your state or local agencies and is properly recognized as an air conditioning repair Phoenix service provider.
+Insurance means that the contractor will be financially responsible for certain problems, errors, or other issues such as accidental damage to your home.

-- Certifications: A contractor should hold proper certifications in equipment installation, maintenance and repair, especially for more complex or sophisticated equipment such as geothermal heating and cooling systems.
+- Certifications: A contractor should hold proper certifications in equipment installation, maintenance, and repair, especially for more complex or sophisticated equipment such as geothermal heating and cooling systems.
 A professional will be more likely to belong to industry groups, which indicates an interest in and concern with what’s going on in the larger world of HVAC.
-Many contractors will also hold certifications from industry organizations which tests and certifies HVAC technicians.
+Many contractors will also hold certifications from industry organizations that test and certify HVAC technicians.

-- Security and respect: When a professional HVAC technician enters your home, he or she will be respectful of your property and will do everything possible to prevent damage or inconvenience to you.
-An HVAC pro will understand your requirements for security and will respect your belongings, valuables, and other equipment.
+- Security and respect: When a professional HVAC technician enters your home, they will respect your property and do everything possible to prevent damage or inconvenience to you.
+An HVAC pro will understand your security requirements and respect your belongings, valuables, and other equipment.

 Finding and Hiring an HVAC Contractor

-- Research contractor licensing, insurance and credential requirements for your state: Make sure the contractor you’re considering meets all state and local requirements for licensing, insurance, bonding or other professional credentials.
+- Research contractor licensing, insurance, and credential requirements for your state: Ensure the contractor you’re considering meets all state and local requirements for licensing, insurance, bonding, or other professional credentials.
 Contact the state HVAC licensing board or local building authorities for more information.
 A reputable contractor will be happy to show you his licensing material; be cautious of any contractor who hesitates or refuses to produce credentials.

-- Prepare and sign a written contract: Make sure there is a written contract specifying in detail what the contractor will do, what equipment will be installed, what materials will be used, and other details of the job.
-The contract should also clearly state what the contractor will expect from you in return, including total costs, payment terms and homeowner responsibilities.
-A written, signed contract helps protect both you and the contractor, and clearly sets out the terms of the agreement between you.
-Be sure you understand all of the terms of the contract before signing it; if you have questions, make sure they are answered to your satisfaction.
+- Prepare and sign a written contract: Make sure there is a written contract specifying in detail what the contractor will do, what equipment will be installed, what materials will be used, and other job details.
+The contract should also clearly state what the contractor will expect from you in return, including total costs, payment terms, and homeowner responsibilities.
+A written, signed contract helps protect both you and the contractor and clearly sets out the terms of the agreement between you.
+Be sure you understand all of the contract terms before signing it; if you have questions, make sure they are answered to your satisfaction.

 - Ask the contractor to take care of permits: If construction or remodeling permits are required, ask your contractor to acquire them.
-An HVAC professional will know whether or not your particular project will require a permit and will likely be thoroughly acquainted with the local authorities who grant permits.
+An AC service Mesa professional will know whether or not your particular project will require a permit and will likely be thoroughly acquainted with the local authorities who grant permits.

-- Ask about discounts, incentives or other cost-saving measures: Your contractor may offer a discount if the HVAC work you need is done in an off-season or when the contractor is otherwise not so busy.
-There may also be tax credits or other incentives available for the purchase of certain types of HVAC equipment, such as high-efficiency heating and cooling systems, geothermal systems or heat pumps.
+- Ask about discounts, incentives, or other cost-saving measures: Your contractor may offer a discount if the HVAC work you need is done in the off-season or when the contractor is otherwise not so busy.
+There may also be tax credits or other incentives available to purchase certain types of HVAC equipment, such as high-efficiency heating and cooling systems, geothermal systems, or heat pumps.

 - Use high-efficiency equipment where possible: Ask your contractor about installing high-efficiency heating and cooling equipment if possible.
-This type of equipment can cost more initially, but in the long run, it will save significant amounts of money on your ongoing home comfort costs.
+This type of equipment can cost more initially, but it will save significant amounts of money on your ongoing home comfort costs in the long run.
 Look for Energy Star-certified equipment and other high-efficiency units.

 Another important task you should leave to a professional HVAC contractor is preventive maintenance.
 Annual or semi-annual tune-ups and function checks for your heating and cooling systems will ensure the equipment runs at its best possible level.